We try to answer all your PPI claims questions on this website. There is one section of FAQ for each stage of your claim.

 If there is an offer amount, it is important you tell us as soon as possible.
 While we should have a copy of the upheld letter, please call us just in case on 0203 142 8116.
 As part of the claims process we will need to validate it to make sure they are making a fair offer.

 If your question is not answered here on the website, customer service for PPI claims in progress can be reached on 0800 542 6866 or from a mobile 01535 959 592.

 If there is a payment, it is important you tell us as soon as possible.
 While you will have had compensation, it is important that the amount is checked.
-Please call us just in case (0844 880 0648**).
-We only have a short period in which to contest the full amount of any offer.
+Please call us on 0203 142 8116 so we are able to validate the amount.

 Our fees will not be paid by the banks.
-Therefore, under our contract, you will need to pay the invoice we send you.
-See also 'How do I pay or discuss an invoice?'
+Therefore, under our contract, you will need to pay the invoice we send you separately.
+See also 'How do I pay or discuss an invoice?

-Only once the offer has been accepted, and we are happy with it, will we calculate our fees and send you an invoice.
+When we receive notification of a settlement we will calculate our fees and send you an invoice.
 Please keep aside the claim money needed to pay the invoice.
 It's possible that our invoice may arrive just before the banks final payments.
 Obviously you can settle the invoice from those payments.

 We require payment within 14 days from the date of the invoice.

-Please remember to quote your name and Invoice Number with all payment methods.
+Please remember to quote your name and reference with all payment methods.

 No, our fee covers any additional work.
-However, we try not to pursue claims we do not think will be good use of our or your time to pursue.
+However, we may choose not to pursue claims we do not think will be good use of our or your time.

-Normally FOS only becomes involved in order to settle a dispute.
-As a guideline they are advising that it could take a maximum of 12 months in these cases.
+Normally the FOS only becomes involved in order to settle a dispute.
+As a guideline they are advising that it could take up to 24 months in these cases.
 However, they will make an initial assessment on the disputed PPI claim within 3 to 6 months.
-We will act on your behalf, and stick with claims that we believe need referring to FOS.
+We will act on your behalf, and stick with claims that we believe need referring to the FOS.

 Please check all sections of our online FAQ.
 If your questions are not answered here, you can call us on 0800 954 0817.